ruby-processing/ruby-processing.github.io/_posts/2015-11-21-getting_started.md

 ### Getting Started With JRubyArt (stolen from [Ben Lewis][ben])

-If you love to code because it is a creative process, then you should give JRubyArt a try because it can be used to create music, art, animations, videos and much more.
+If you love to code because it is a creative process, then you should give JRubyArt a try because it can be used to [create music][sound], art, animations, [videos][video] and much more.
 Also since it is based on the latest [Processing][processing] you can access a vast range of libraries to make the difficult things easier.

 ### What Is Processing?